d3v1an7/website-benwhite/src/blog/magic-links.md

 Things seemed to be going well, but then:

-> “When I try and sign in the link says it is expired.”
+> “When I try to sign in, the site says the link has expired.”

 Uh oh, that doesn’t seem like a nice experience.
-Turns out we have some readers that work in, lets say, fairly corporate environments.
+Turns out we have some readers that work in, let’s say, fairly corporate environments.
 Their security teams want to protect their users from phishing.
 That’s good!

 Unfortunately, checking emails for phishing requires an automated process to open links, and... oh no, the link checker has the sign in token now, not the user.
 That’s bad.